First Aid Kit (band): 2020–2021: Streams, covers and collaborations during COVID-19 pandemic

-2022: Palomino and new backing band
+2022–2023: Palomino and new backing band

 On 19 January 2022 First Aid Kit streamed Lion's Roar 10th anniversary concert from Mosebacke Etablissement, Stockholm with brothers Johannes and Gabriel Runemark who will be new band members.

-On 8 March 2022 Swedish TV4 aired combined cooking and music program ”Benjamin’s” episode where Klara and Johanna were guests.
+On 8 March 2022 Swedish TV4 aired combined cooking and music program "Benjamin's" episode where Klara and Johanna were guests.
 The Swedish version of Come Give Me Love performed with Benjamin Ingrosso in the show was released as a single in various streaming services.

 First Aid Kit started touring in June 2022 and released the first single Angel from their fifth album Palomino.
-They played Glastonbury on 24 June with Freja Drakenberg, Gabriel Runemark and Johannes Runemark.
+They played at the Glastonbury Festival on 24 June with Freja Drakenberg, Gabriel Runemark and Johannes Runemark.
 At the end of July they released a cover of Don Henley's The Boys of Summer as a single in various streaming services.
 Second single, Out of My Head from the album was released on 12 August, the third one Turning Onto You, on 30 September. and the fourth, A Feeling That Never Came, on 20 October.
 Palomino was released on 4 November 2022.
-Extensive touring follows the album release.
+Extensive touring followed the album release.
+On 7 July 2023 deluxe edition of Palomino album was released with five new tracks added in streaming services and lyric video of Everybody's Got to Learn was published.

 On 12 January 2023 First Aid Kit was nominated third time for the International Group of the Year Brit award.
+On 3 May 2023 First Aid Kit won Swedish Grammis award for Palomino in the 2023 alternative pop category.

-First Aid Kit appear on Tove Lo's song Cute & Cruel on her 14 October 2022 released album Dirt Femme and on Pink's song Kids in Love on her 17 February 2023 released album Trustfall.
+First Aid Kit appear on Tove Lo's song Cute & Cruel on her 14 October 2022 released album Dirt Femme, on Pink's song Kids in Love on her 17 February 2023 released album Trustfall, on M. Ward's songs Too Young To Die and Engine 5 on his Supernatural Thing album that was released on 23 June and on Lola Kirke's song All My Exes Live in L.A. that will be on her 16 February 2024 released EP Country Curious.